 The PSAT.
 Basically, the PSAT is the world’s most comprehensive practice test.
 You should study for it, definitely, but don’t stress out too much – because the purpose of this test is to prepare you for the SAT (or PLAN as pre-ACT).
-You should make an appointment with your high school guidance counselor in the fall to register for the PSAT.
+You should make an appointment with your high school counselor in the fall to register for the PSAT.
 Your counselor can also help you find practice tests (many are online) and give you some helpful hints about test-taking strategy.
 And remember: PSAT scores from your sophomore year don’t count toward National Merit Scholarship eligibility, but PSAT scores from your junior year do count.
 So, this year it really is all about “practice makes perfect.”
 Studies have shown that taking the PSAT for the first time as a sophomore means you’re more likely to get a higher score the second time around.

 Make sure your coursework is on track.
 In general, you should be taking the most challenging courses possible.
 Advanced Placement and/or Honors classes look great on your transcript and will help you be a better college candidate.
-Most colleges require you to take a certain number of foundation classes – math, science, English, etc. Your guidance counselor can help make sure that your schedule is up to snuff, but it’s also a good idea to check with the specific colleges regarding their requirements.
+Most colleges require you to take a certain number of foundation classes – math, science, English, etc. Your high school counselor can help make sure that your schedule is up to snuff, but it’s also a good idea to check with the specific colleges regarding their requirements.

 And if your grades freshman year were less than stellar, don’t panic.
 In general, colleges like to see a progression of improvement from freshman through senior year.
 So, this is the year to hit the books – and start getting those grades up!
 Try to maintain a 3.0 GPA with grades of A and B in high school classes because these grades turn into opportunities for college scholarships.